 Parents are right to feel outraged when their children suffer injuries that were completely preventable.
 Whether it is because of the equipment that was used of a supervision failure, these types of injuries can result in significant long-term difficulties or possibly even death.

 If your child sustained a catastrophic injury or was killed in a sports-related accident, you could be entitled to compensation if your child was hurt or died because of another party’s negligence.
-Balams Law Group investigates these types of cases for families in communities all over Gwinnett County, Clayton County, Fulton County, Cobb County, and DeKalb County.
+The Balams Firm investigates these types of cases for families in communities all over Gwinnett County, Clayton County, Fulton County, Cobb County, and DeKalb County.

-Atlanta attorney Emanuel Balams is familiar with all types of personal injuries and sports injury.
-He represents clients on a contingency fee basis so victims do not have to worry about paying any fees unless they get a financial award first.
-Call (404) 445-2005 today to let him review your case and discuss all of your legal options during a completely free initial consultation.
+Atlanta attorney ReShea Balams is familiar with all types of personal injuries and sports injury.
+She represents clients on a contingency fee basis so victims do not have to worry about paying any fees unless they get a financial award first.
+Call (404) 445-2005 today to let her review your case and discuss all of your legal options during a completely free initial consultation.